-While people in other parts of the country watch flowers bloom, avid skiers of the mountain west prepare for spring skiing, which can be the most rewarding.
-Though, spring skiing is infamous for being fickle and conditions can change rapidly in the warming months of March and April.
+While people in other parts of the country watch flowers bloom, avid skiers of the Mountain West prepare for spring skiing.
+Though spring skiing is infamous for being fickle and conditions can change rapidly in the warming months of March and April, the long free exploratory open field skis are often some of the best.

 Know your snow

-In order to enjoy it, It’s important to understand the specific conditions needed to produce the perfect surface terrain for crust cruising.
-Typically, good corn snow occurs when the weather is clear, and the temperature dips solidly below freezing at night and warms up when the day hits.
+To enjoy it, you need to understand it.
+Local mountain weather guru Jim Woodmency explains the specific conditions needed to produce the perfect surface terrain for crust cruising.
+Typically, good corn snow occurs when the weather is clear, and the temperature dips solidly below freezing at night and warms up during the day.
 The time of day is crucial to a good crust cruising session.
-Get out in the first part of the day, around 9-11am, before the snow warms up too much and gets sticky.
-If it’s slushy, don’t go – this will ruin the terrain for everyone and you might get stuck, mired in deep, soft, wet snow.
+Get out in the first part of the day, around 9-11 am.
+If it’s already slushy and you are sinking in with each stride, don’t go – this will ruin the terrain for everyone and you might face a long hard return to your car, mired in deep, soft, wet snow.
+If it is treacherously hard, wait 30 minutes to an hour and then head out.

-Ideal snow conditions : firm, supportable, smooth crust with 1/4-1/2 inch of smooth corn snow on top.
+Ideal snow conditions: firm, supportable, smooth crust with 1/4-1/2 inch of corn on top.
 A similar condition occurs after a light dusting of fresh, cold snow over a firm, smooth crust.

 A group of nordic skiers ski on an open field during crust cruising season

-A group of Nordic Skiers glide over an open sagebrush meadow on a clear day, sans sagebrush.
+A group of Nordic skiers glide over a sagebrush meadow on a clear day, sans sagebrush.

 Every year avid Nordic skiers, like Scott Sanchez, get giddy with anticipation for crust cruising season.
 Sanchez claims that there is no better time to ski in Grand Teton National Park – just be sure to bring bear spray with you and be mindful of migrating animals.

-Local’s favorites include starting at Taggart trailhead, heading north -then west up the meadows behind the Climber’s Ranch and Lucas Fabian cabins to Jenny lake, or north-east around Timbered Island and back.
-Other favorites are starting at the Signal Mountain (north end) of the Inner Park Road.
-Since the road is closed to vehicular traffic until May 1st, yet plowed after March 20th, you may need to walk down the pavement for a ½ mile until the snow opens up enough to ski.
-Or bring your bike, and bike into the wide open meadows heading south .
-Your efforts will be rewarded with wide open views of Mt Moran and the Teton Range.
+Locals favorites include starting at Taggart trailhead.
+Head north, then west up the meadows behind the Climber’s Ranch and Lucas Fabian cabins to Jenny Lake.
+Alternatively, take the northeast route around Timbered Island and back.
+Other favorites include starting at the Signal Mountain end of the Inner Park Road.
+The road is closed to vehicle traffic until May 1st and plowed mid to late March.
+You may need to walk down the pavement for a ½ mile until the snow opens up enough to ski.
+Or bring your bike, and bike into the wide-open meadows heading south.
+Your efforts will be rewarded with wide-open views of Mt Moran and the Teton Range.

 A PistenBully machine grooms the nordic ski track.